ibnyusuf/POPL-2023-LOC-LOGIC/README.md

 - Run scripts

 To use the run scripts, some of the paths will require changing to.
-To run the Rapid too, the Vampire solver must be in the location the run command is being caclled from.
+To run the Rapid tool, the Vampire solver must be in the location the run command is being caclled from.

+Please note that all executables have been built on a Unix system and are unlikely to run as intended on Windows or MacOS.